 - Enemies are coloured red.

 - Allied contacts are coloured cyan.

 - Power-ups are coloured white.

-- Objectives are coloured red when they refer to the enemy team.
+- Objectives are coloured red when they refer to an enemy.

 - Objectives are coloured blue when they refer to your team.

 A contact that flashes white signifies that it is currently attacking your vessel.